On a the contradictions of a [slave-owning] nation conceived in liberty

 And slavery haunts the early years of the nation.
 It haunts the Constitution - you can see this in Article 1 Section 2 of this important founding document: representation and taxation would be determined by the number of free persons and "three fifths of all other persons."
 It was a brilliant way for slave-holding states to game the system.

-That racism was bred into southern plantation life for centuries - and insinuated its way into northern sensibilities as well.
+That level of racism was bred into southern plantation life for centuries - and insinuated its way into northern sensibilities as well.
 How else can it be that slavery was allowed at all in the new nation devoted to freedom and individual liberties?
 Though Thomas Jefferson found fault with slavery, could his Monticello have been built without slave labor?
 Could he have had the time and energy to ponder the nature of liberty without slaves to take care of his every need?
 Imagine the additional debt he would have acquired had he been forced to actually pay for labor!

 Reconstruction failed not just because Andrew Johnson was the weakest president we've had.
 It failed because a seam of racism runs through the core of our nation.
 It failed because the founding fathers did not have the courage to eliminate slavery from a nation "conceived in liberty."
 It failed because we went to war to preserve the union - and in doing so, we won the right to maintain citizenship with those who believed fervently in their right to own people.
 Instead of slicing slave states off the American border, we fought long and hard for the right to call them our fellow Americans.